sqlchow/sap-hana/documentation/SAP_Automation_on_Azure/Process_Documentation/sample_deployments.md

 - Library
 - Workload
 - System: SID X00, with 2 Application Servers, a highly available Central Services instance, a single webdispatcher using a single node HANA backend using SUSE 12 SP5

+**Note** Both environments need a Service Principal registered in the deployer key vault.

 A sample configuration for this is available here: